sumantripuraneni/secrets-sync-operator/README.md

 ## How does it work?

 Once this operator is deployed, it will be watching for the custom resources (CR) in the cluster and when a custom resource is created in a namespace, operator will deploy [hvault-ocp-secrets-sync agent](https://github.com/sumantripuraneni/hvault-ocp-secrets-sync) in a correspnding namespace.
-A `hvault-ocp-secrets-sync` agent based on configmap will create secrets.
+This `hvault-ocp-secrets-sync` agent will create secrets and it will be injected with a configmap from custom resources (CR).

 Supported secret types are: